course registration degree planning

 When is Course Registration

-• First-year students schedule their classes during Summer Registration
+• First-year students schedule their classes during Summer Orientation

 • First-year pre-advising day for spring registration is in October